Linaro/website/_posts/2016/12/2016-12-20-ensuring-bootable-arm-vm-images.markdown

 The tool also supports a simple command, vmspec-boot, which downloads a known working reference image, verifies the image, boots the image, and runs the verification from within the VM.
 This automated procedure is based on the cloud-init initialization system, which is supported by some distributions, but does not work on other custom distros.
 We hope that if distro vendors find this tool useful and start using it, that they will add support to the tool to automatically verify their entire image from a single movecommand line executable.
 Until then, we can manually work with other images by manually downloading and running an image, and manually running the vmspec-verify tool inside the VM.

-We encourage anyone actively engaged in developing cloud VM images for 64-bit ARM or working on ARM hypervisors to try using this tool, and contribute to it as needed.
+We encourage anyone actively engaged in developing cloud VM images for 64-bit Arm or working on Arm hypervisors to try using this tool, and contribute to it as needed.

 The test suite was written by Riku Voipio with reviews and small contributions from Alex Bennée and Christoffer Dall.